 Collimator Starshot files must be a DICOM file and contain the "starshot" within the file name.
 All of the images should be from the same series (i.e. they should all have the same value for the Series Instance UID (tag 0020,000E).
-The minimum beam width is 4mm as determined by the resolution in the file, however the analysis will attempt to process beams as small as 1 mm.
+The recommended beam width is 4 mm or larger as determined by the resolution in the file, however the analysis will attempt to process beams as small as 1 mm.

 When imaging QA tests are added to templates an upload control will appear in the scheduled QA's data entry screen allowing the user to upload images for automated analysis.